jobonaf/tutorial-hydrology/README.md

 ## Option 1: Do the Tutorials Online

-You can interactively play with the tutorials in your browser without downloading anything.
-This option is recommended for beginners.
+You can interactively engage with the tutorials directly in your browser without needing to download anything.
+This option is ideal for beginners.

 1. [Introduction to R and to the hydrological data](https://jobonaf.shinyapps.io/tutorialhydrology-intro/)
 2. [Plot the hydrological data](https://jobonaf.shinyapps.io/tutorialhydrology-plot/)